TeamGloomy/ender-3-fly-E3/README.md

 # ender-3-rrf
-SD Card contents for Stock Ender 3 after conversion to RRF
+This repository contains a complete set of SD card contents for using RRF on a stock ender 3 when converted with a Fly-E3 motherboard.